Written by

 We know that a better understanding of environmental factors would only reduce that astronomical number, especially when coupled with tracking the real-time impact of preventative measures or test initiatives deployed to at-risk populations.
 Spatial analytics takes contextualizing dynamic, nonclinical risk from a largely conceptual notion to a more operational task.

-This is all the more significant when we consider the $2.5 billion health systems invested in social determinants between 2017 and 2019.
+This is all the more significant when considering the $2.5 billion health systems invested in social determinants between 2017 and 2019.
 It’s a considerable number, but it represents an allocation of less than 1/10th of 1% of the above-mentioned $3.5 trillion annual spend — and that’s to address the human-relevant data that healthcare professionals often say accounts for 80% of health outcomes.

-Adopt, Adapt or Perish
+Adopt, Adapt, or Perish

 In contrast, location data is focused on the human-spatial relationship.
-The real-world insights derived from its adoption provide little value sitting in place, or waiting a turn inside a bottlenecked system.
+The real-world insights derived from its adoption provide little value sitting in place or waiting a turn inside a bottlenecked system.
 Those insights require efficient distribution via SaaS platforms calibrated to optimize healthcare data and must do so with a 2020s perspective, not a mindset from when fax machines roamed the earth.

 There is an upbeat note about the future of interoperability with healthcare analytics, that of HHS promoting a new approach to be universally adopted with respect to anti-data blocking.
-The new rules, issued by CMS and the Office of the National Coordinator for Health Information Technology (ONC), support their (correct) assertion that, “New innovations in technology promote patient access and could make no-cost health data exchange a reality for millions.”
+The new rules, issued by CMS and the Office of the National Coordinator for Health Information Technology (ONC), support their (correct) assertion that “New innovations in technology promote patient access and could make no-cost health data exchange a reality for millions.”

 Some health professionals are banding together against this innovative step, whether for legitimate concerns about patient data or monopolistic desires to leave things as they are because profitability is threatened.
 But data rights are human rights, full stop.
 We live in a data-saturated world, and putting roadblocks between patient-authorized B2B data sharing is the opposite of “First, do no harm.”